 In the case of previously looked after children, Slough admission authority may request a copy of the adoption order, residence order or special guardianship order and a letter from the local authority that last looked after the child confirming that he or she was looked after immediately prior to that order being made.

 Priority will be given when a child or their parent/carer has a serious medical condition.
 Supporting evidence will be required and this must set out the particular reasons and the level of risk to the child or family’s health as to why this school is the most suitable and only school and the difficulties that would arise if the child had to attend an alternative school.

 If you are applying on‐line you must send the supporting document(s) to the School Admissions Team with your child’s name and date of birth clearly stated.

 Social or welfare reasons for admission

-Where there are exceptional sensitive individual and compelling family circumstances, which are directly relevant to Godolphin Infant school these may also be considered at the time of application.
+Where there are exceptional sensitive individual and compelling family circumstances, which are directly relevant to Phoenix Infant Academy these may also be considered at the time of application.